dubbikins/godoc-readme/README.md

 Godoc-readme is a CLI that generates a README.md file for your go project using comments you already write!

+> [!WARNING]
+> This package is still under developement.
+The API may change, some features may be broken or incomplete.

 In fact, this README.md file was generated using godoc-readme! :open_mouth:

 godoc-readme is built using the [godoc](https://go.dev/blog/godoc) from the standard library.